Best thermometers in 2024: tested and rated

 How to choose the best thermometer for you

-When you're looking for the best thermometer for your home, consider whose temperature you'll be taking, as well as which features — fever alerts and app integrations, for example — could make dealing with a sick kid or partner a little bit easier.
+There's plenty of advice around what to look for when buying a health thermometer for your home.
+Consider whose temperature you'll be taking, as well as which features — fever alerts and app integrations, for example — could make dealing with a sick kid or partner a little bit easier.

 Your first step to choosing the best thermometer is to determine which method you prefer for taking temperatures.
 If you have a newborn — or if you're looking for an inexpensive option for the adults in your home — a digital stick thermometer that can be used for oral, rectal or axillary readings should do the trick.